d2s/learning-react/README.md

 This is a learning experiment for practicing [React](https://reactjs.org/) related skills.

+_NOTE:_ This repository was originally created in early 2017, and is under repair towards a more recent React version.

 ## Features

 - `components` structure for more clear starting point.